Willard Graham

-Willard G. Graham (1882 – February 10, 1958) was an American cricketer.
+Willard Graham (September 5, 1881 - February 10, 1958) was an American cricketer.
 He was a left-handed batsman and a left-arm spin bowler.
 He played seven first-class matches between 1901 and 1913.
 Six of these were for the Philadelphian cricket team, the other for a combined Canada/USA team against Australia in 1913, which was his final first-class match.